felfele/protocol/README.md

 For those people and applications that wish to remain anonymous and undiscoverable by default the protocol offers a way for two parties to establish an encrypted channel so that they can exchange information later privately.
 We call this the Handshake protocol and it is a 4-step process.
 The protocol usually starts with one party either scanning a QR code in person or sending a link to the other on an existing channel.

+We would like this protocol have the following properties:
+- The handshake produces a shared secret that can be used with a bulk encryption cypher for exchanging further messages
+- A man-in-the-middle can be detected with the help of verification
+- Past handshakes cannot be replayed

 `TODO describe the protocol and verification with illustration`

-Security properties of the handshake protocol:
-- The handshake produces a shared secret that can be used with a bulk encryption cypher for exchanging further messages.
-- A man-in-the-middle can be detected with the help of verification
-- Past handshakes cannot be replayed.
+There are two participants in the protocol, Alice and Bob.
+Both of them generate a random, ephemeral key pair, only used during the handshake (`HandshakeKeyPair`).

+1. The first step of the protocol is that Alice also generates a random, ephemeral key pair (`SharedKeyPair`) and shares its private key with Bob, for example in the form of a QR code or a link.
+The shared private key is used to have a feed address that is known by both parties and they can also write in it with a convention defined in the protocol.

+2. Then Alice waits for Bob to write a [hash commitment](https://en.wikipedia.org/wiki/Commitment_scheme)  as the 0th element of the feed.
+The hash commitment is the hash of Bob's public key of his `HandshakeKeyPair`.
+This is used to detect man-in-the-middle attacks with the protocol.

+3. After this Alice shares her public key of her `HandshakeKeyPair` as the 1st element of the feed.

+4. Finally Bob shares his public key of his `HandshakeKeyPair` as the 2nd element of the feed.
+Alice verifies that the hash of Bob's public key is indeed equal to what Bob sent in the 2nd step.

+At this point they both know each others' public keys and they can calculate a shared secret with it.
+It's advised to do an extra verification step out of band to detect that there were no man-in-the-middle by calculating a [short hash](https://en.wikipedia.org/wiki/ZRTP#SAS) from the shared secret and displaying it to the users.

+The communication after this happens at two addresses calculated with a convention.
+Alice's and Bob's updates will be found in their respective address that of their `HandshakeKeyPair` with the topic set to the hash of the shared secret.

 Once there is an established, ephemeral, encrypted channel the parties can decide how they want to use it.
 It's possible that they just want to send one-time information to each other without revealing their real identities.
-Or they can decide to use this channel to [exchange their public key](#Key-exchange%20Protocol) belonging their identities in a social app, therefore they can stay in touch and send messages later too.
+Or they can decide to use this channel to [exchange their public key](#Key-exchange-Protocol) belonging their identities in a social app, therefore they can stay in touch and send messages later too.

 ### Key-exchange Protocol

 After having an encrypted channel, public key exchange is really just publishing one's public keys to others.
-Once two parties know each others' key, a new secret can be calculated and that can be the basis of a [private channel communication](#Private%20Channel%20Protocol), preferably as a seed to something have more advanced secrecy properties, for example a triple-ratchet protocol.
+Once two parties know each others' key, a new secret can be calculated and that can be the basis of a [private channel communication](#Private-Channel-Protocol), preferably as a seed to something have more advanced secrecy properties, for example a triple-ratchet protocol.

-This applies to [group messaging](#Group%20Protocol) as well.
+This applies to [group messaging](#Group-Protocol) as well.

 ## Private Channel Protocol

 In many cases it is desirable that the communication channel is set up between exactly two parties.
-In theory this could be achieved as a special case for a [group messaging protocol](#Group%20Protocol) but in practice we found that it's better to have a separate protocol for this use-case.
+In theory this could be achieved as a special case for a [group messaging protocol](#Group-Protocol) but in practice we found that it's better to have a separate protocol for this use-case.

 Usually this means that an application maintains a list of identities whom with it already did a public key exchange (e.g. contacts) and actively looks for updates at a known location that is defined with a convention.